 Glass changed my life.
 I cannot express how much I love working with this material.
 Glass challenges me everyday, forcing me to think about what I want to make and how to achieve my vision.
 For the first time, I understand having passion for art - I finally found my material.

-Today, I am working in my studio in Passaic, NJ.
-I design and create everything here and I am happy to be a part of a vibrant community of artist and artisans in the New York metropolitan area.
+Today, I am working in my studio in Corrales, NM.
+I design and create everything here and I am happy to be a part of a vibrant community of artist and artisans in New Mexico.

 Stephanie Baness My early work